-At what UPMC Hospitals is the Health Sciences Tissue Bank operational?
+At what UPMC Hospitals is the Pitt Biospecimen Core operational?

 There is a full service tissue bank at UPMC Shadyside, UPMC Presbyterian and Magee-Womens Hospital of UPMC.
 We also have a collection site at UPMC Passavant.

-What are the hours of service at the Health Sciences Tissue Bank?
+What are the hours of service at the Pitt Biospecimen Core?

-Does the Tissue Bank provide services on the weekends or after hours?
+Does the Pitt Biospecimen Core provide services on the weekends or after hours?

 No, we do not provide service on weekends, evenings, holidays or during University recess.

 How do I know if I need a pathologist for my project?

 If you are studying paraffin blocks from the clinical archive at UPMC, the IRB requires a pathologist to be named on your project.
 The pathologist named is responsible for reviewing the project and approving the allocation of tissue.